 \section{The Proposed Framework: \ourframework}

-We present \ourframework, a unified federated learning framework that jointly achieves privacy, Byzantine robustness, and communication efficiency. \ourframework protects individual data through differential privacy (DP) and significantly reduces communication cost between users and the federator by leveraging gradient compression techniques—while maintaining model utility or robustness.
+We present \ourframework, a unified FL framework that jointly achieves privacy, Byzantine robustness, and communication efficiency. \ourframework protects individual data through DP and significantly reduces the communication cost between clients and the federator by leveraging gradient compression techniques—while maintaining model utility and robustness.
 We illustrate \ourframework in \cref{fig:framework}, and describe it in detail below.
 The algorithm is given in \cref{algo:our_framework}.